VeryProfessional/DDRData/index.md

 Jumps- Amount of jumps, portrayed by two arrows hitting the receptor at the same time

+BPM- The beats per minute of the main melody of the song

 Peak BPM- Highest BPM a song reaches when at least one note is hit

 Lowest BPM- Lowest BPM a song reaches when at least one note is hit